These Are The Differences Between Solana and Ethereum

 After the upcoming Merge, Ethereum developers estimate that the new PoS consensus layer will allow the blockchain to process 25,000-100,000 TPS.
 However, this remains to be seen.

 Winner.
-Solana has faster transaction speeds on its network which are near-instant to process with a maximum throughput of 50,000 to 65,000 TPS.
-In contrast, Ethereum can take on average up to 5 minutes which a network speed of 13 to 15 TPS.
+Solana's network has faster transaction speeds, which are near-instant to process with a maximum throughput of 50,000 to 65,000 TPS.
+In contrast, Ethereum can take, on average, up to 5 minutes, with a network speed of 13 to 15 TPS.

 Which Has Cheaper Transaction Fees?